-Notes: Recorded 90 tackles as a senior linebacker, including 25 for losses... won High School Heisman award for New Jersey... moved with his family from Trinidad when he
+Notes: Recorded 90

+backer, including 25

+for losses... won High

+for New Jersey...

+School Heisman award

+moved with his family

 was three years old

+from Trinidad when he

+tackles as a senior line-

 Brandon Hoyte

 Linebacker 6-0, 219 Parlin, N. J.

-"He's built just like Corey Mays, quick to the ball and very physical. also.
-He likes playing running back and could be a good fullback."
-Tom Lemming Recruiting Analyst
+"He's built just like Corey Mays, quick to the ball and very physical, also.
+He likes playing running back and could be a good Tom Lemming Recruiting Analyst

-Notes: Rushed for nearly 2000 yards as senior... brother Leon Neal played two years as tailback with Indianapolis Colts in 1996-1997
+Notes: Rushed for nearsenior... brother Leon

+Neal played two years

+Indianapolis Colts in

+ly 2000 yards as

+as tailback with

+1996-1997

 Rashon Powers-Neal

 Linebacker 6-3, 215 St. Paul, Minn.